danmindru/responsive-html-email-signature/README.md

 > NB: config variables accept HTML.

 ### Adding CSS & pre-processing
-Any number of CSS, SASS or LESS in a template directory & they will be automatically processed & inlined into the files outputed in `./dist`.
+Any number of CSS, SASS or LESS files in a template directory & they will be automatically processed & inlined into the files outputed in `./dist`.

 ### Multiple emails in the same template